binaryphile/concorde/README.md

 ```

 Now we could test `main` in `myscript_shpec.bash`, but I think we'll
-hold off until it does something more than just call `hello_world`,
+hold off until it does something more than just call `hello`, since
-since we've already got that covered.
+we've already got that covered.

 In a regular script, you might not choose to use functions at all,
 instead just writing a list of commands that need to go together.
 That's